Including Laws Enacted through December 2014

 What Types of Policy Documents are Included in the Database?
 The Database contains enacted state laws.
 In some cases, regulations or guidance documents established pursuant to individual laws are noted.
 The Database does not include federal or local IAQ laws.

 What IAQ Issues are Covered by the Database?
 The Database includes laws that address a variety of pollutants, practices, and building types.
-Given the multi-faceted nature of IAQ issues, the Database cannot include all IAQ-related laws.
-The aim of the Database is not to indicate how many laws exist, but rather to show the different types of policy strategies states have employed.
-Some issues (e.g., lead paint, asbestos, second-hand smoke) are excluded from the database because they are documented elsewhere.
-Highlights from the 2013 update include:
+The aim of the Database is to show the different types of policy strategies states have employed, rather than the number of policies enacted.
+Given the multi-faceted nature of IAQ issues, the Database cannot include all IAQ-related laws, and some highly-regulated issues (e.g., lead paint, asbestos, secondhand smoke) are excluded from the database because information on those policies is available elsewhere.